Exchron/exchron-cnn/README.md

-# IMPORTANT
-# Due to time limitations, the README.md file provides an AI generated summary of the project.
+## IMPORTANT: Due to time limitations, the README.md file provides an AI generated summary of the project.
 For detailed instructions and methodology please check back later or refer to the https://docs.exchronai.earth

 # Exoplanet Detection CNN with Lightkurve Data